Intrinsically symmetric cosmological model in the presence of dissipative fluids

-It becomes clear from the equation (\ref{eq_rho_a}) that the ratio $\kappa/a_0^2$ is invariant under scale changes in $a(t)$, and therefore it is invariant just like $H_0$.
-Under the suitable choice $\gamma=\gamma(a)$ in equation (\ref{eq_rho_a}), we can write the homogeneous part of the energy density as a sum of contributions of matter ($\Omega_M$), dark energy $(\Omega_\Lambda)$ and an effective contribution from the inhomogeneity $(\Omega_I)$, with $\Omega_M + \Omega_I + \Omega_\Lambda = 1$.
+It becomes clear from Eq.\ (\ref{eq_rho_a}) that the ratio $\kappa/a_0^2$ is invariant under scale changes in $a(t)$, and therefore it is invariant just like $H_0$.
+Under the suitable assumption $\gamma=\gamma(a)$ in Eq.\ (\ref{eq_rho_a}), we can write the homogeneous part of the energy density as a sum of contributions of matter ($\Omega_M$) and an effective contribution from the inhomogeneity $(\Omega_I)$, obeying the constraint $\Omega_M + \Omega_I = 1$.
 The effective deceleration parameter can then be rewritten as